OutSystems/docs-support/src/release-notes/product-lifecycle/product-lifecycle.md

 ---
 summary: Check what type of product releases does OutSystems have and what you can expect from each one.
+Details about how OutSystems versions are numbered.
 tags:
 guid:
 locale: